diku-dk/futhark-website/index.rst

 For more information, you can look at `code examples`_, details on performance_, our devblog_, or maybe the docs_, which also contains a list of our publications_.
-You can of course also visit our `repository on Github`_, or our repository of `benchmarks`_.
+You can of course also visit our `main repository on Github`_, or our repository of `benchmarks`_.

 .. _OpenCL: https://en.wikipedia.org/wiki/OpenCL
 .. _`code examples`: /examples.html